Vyom-Sharma/upi-EDA/README.md

 - Which banks handle the most UPI volume?
 - How do failed transactions correlate with volume or value?
 - Are frauds clustered around certain banks or times?
+- What are spending amounts across various age groups and merchant types?

 ## 🚀 Getting Started